xelatihy/yocto-gl/docs/yocto_gl.md

 To support SVG, Yocto/GL depends on `nanosvg.h`.
 This feature can be disabled by defining YGL_SVG to 0 before including this file.

-OpenGL utilities include the OpenGL libaries, use GLEW on Windows/Linux, GLFW for windows handling and Dear ImGui for UI support.
+OpenGL utilities include the OpenGL libraries, use GLEW on Windows/Linux, GLFW for windows handling and Dear ImGui for UI support.
 Since OpenGL is quite onerous and hard to link, its support can be disabled by defining YGL_OPENGL to 1 before including this file.
 If you use any of